HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 ### Default Profiles

-The following resources are used in the Gaps in Care Reporting scenario:
+The following resources are used in the Gaps in Care Reporting Scenario:

 |Resource Type|Profile Name|Link to Profile|
 |---|---|---|